First Detection of an Ultracool Dwarf at 340 MHz: VLITE Observations of EI Cancri AB: Introduction

-Orbital parameters have not been determined for this system, and no exoplanet candidates have been reported to date.
-Gaia Data Release 3 \citep[DR3;][]{GaiaCollaboration2016,GaiaCollaboration2023_DR3,Babusiaux2023_GaiaDR3_Validation} Renormalised Unit Weight Error (RUWE) values for each star of $\gtrsim$ 1.4 suggest the system may yet have an additional companion \citep{Lindegren2018,Belokurov2020,Stassun2021,10.5270/esa-qa4lep3}.
+While no exoplanet candidates have been reported to date, the Gaia Data Release 3 \citep[DR3;][]{GaiaCollaboration2016,GaiaCollaboration2023_DR3,Babusiaux2023_GaiaDR3_Validation} Renormalised Unit Weight Error (RUWE) values for both components exceed $\gtrsim1.4$, potentially indicating unresolved astrometric perturbations consistent with an additional companion \citep{Lindegren2018,Belokurov2020,Stassun2021,10.5270/esa-qa4lep3}.
 However, it is possible that these higher RUWE values stem from the exclusion of an orbital fit in the astrometric solution for these two stars, rather than a third body.
 Some orbital motion has been seen in Southern Astrophysical Research (SOAR) Telescope speckle data over 2019-2021 \citep[][Eliot Vrijmoet, private communication]{Tokovinin2020, Vrijmoet2022}.
 The system increased by 0.1$\arcsec$ in separation and rotated 3.6$^\circ$ in position angle; this may be enough motion to account for the high RUWE in both components in Gaia DR3.
 Speckle observations taken by the aforementioned SOAR speckle team and Robo-AO team \citep{Salama2022} have yielded no discovery of a third member of the system to date.

 The Transiting Exoplanet Survey Satellite \cite[TESS;][]{Ricker2015_TESS} lightcurve of the \EI system shows spot modulation and frequent flares.
 With a TESS resolution of 21$\arcsec$ and \EIAB a near-equal-mass binary, flux cannot be disentangled between the two stars, so the source(s) of these magnetic activity signatures cannot be distinguished between them.
 As we'll discuss in Section~\ref{sec:discussion}, magnetic phenomena can lead to other types of emission, such as excess UV and X-ray flux (see Table~\ref{table:BasicInfo}), in addition to the radio emission presented in this work.